WuJinfeng0715/WuJinfeng.github.io/_pages/cv.md

 * Wu, Jinfeng.
 (2019).
 Economic Development, Marketization and Chinese Citizens’ Political Values.
 Annual Meeting of the Chinese Sociological Association
   * *This paper won Distinguished Paper Award in Annual Meeting of the Chinese Sociological Association*
 * Wu, Jinfeng.
 (2019).
 Discussion about Chinese Countryside in Cyber Space: Big Data Analytics with LDA Topic Model.
 Annual Meeting of the Chinese Sociological Association
-* Wu，Jinfeng; Huang, Ronggui & Gui Yong.
+* Wu, Jinfeng; Huang, Ronggui & Gui Yong.
 (2019).
 Netizens’ Worldview towards Social Fairness in the Internet Field:  A Semantic Network Analysis Based on Sina-Weibo Tweets (2013-2018).
 Annual Meeting of the Chinese Sociological Association
 * Wu, Jinfeng.
-(2019).
+(2018).
 Changes of Modern Value of Chinese Citizens during 1990-2012.
 Annual Meeting of the Shanghai Sociological Association
 * Wu, Jinfeng; Huang, Ronggui & Gui, Yong.
 (2018).
 Three Faces of Chinese Citizens’ Political Values: An Exploratory Study Based on Social Thought of Thousand People Program.
 Annual Meeting of the Chinese Sociological Association

 Research Experiences